mongodb/terraform-provider-mongodbatlas/website/docs/d/federated_settings_org_config.html.markdown

 * `domain_allow_list` - List that contains the approved domains from which organization users can log in.
 Note: If the organization uses an identity provider,  `domain_allow_list` includes: any SSO domains associated with organization's identity provider and any custom domains associated with the specific organization.
 * `domain_restriction_enabled` - Flag that indicates whether domain restriction is enabled for the connected organization.
 User Conflicts returns null when `domain_restriction_enabled` is false.
-* `identity_provider_id` - Legacy 20-hexadecimal digit string that identifies the UI access identity provider that this connected org config is associated with.
-This id can be found within the Federation Management Console > Identity Providers tab by clicking the info icon in the IdP ID row of a configured identity provider.
+* `identity_provider_id` - (Required) Legacy 20-hexadecimal digit string that identifies the SAML access identity provider that this connected org config is associated with.
+This id can be found within the Federation Management UI in Atlas in the Identity Providers tab by clicking the info icon in the IdP ID row of a configured SAML identity provider.
+Leave as `""` to detach/remove the SAML identity provider.
 * `post_auth_role_grants` - List that contains the default [roles](https://www.mongodb.com/docs/atlas/reference/user-roles/#std-label-organization-roles) granted to users who authenticate through the IdP in a connected organization.
 * `data_access_identity_provider_ids` - The collection of unique ids representing the identity providers that can be used for data access in this organization.
 * `role_mappings` - Role mappings that are configured in this organization.
 See [below](#role_mappings)